nazo6/rktk/README.md

 | &nbsp;                     |        |           |                 |
 | **Double-tap reset**       |        | ✅        |                 |

+## Examples

+You can find examples in the `examples` directory.

 ## Development

-See `cargo x --help` and `.vscode/tasks.json` to build firmware and start development.
+See `cargo rktk --help` and `.vscode/tasks.json` to build firmware and start development.

 ### Dependencies

 You need to install some tools to generate firmware.

-- `arm-none-eabi-objcopy`: Required to generate uf2 firmware for nRF52840
+- `arm-none-eabi-objcopy`: Required to generate uf2 file.
 - `wasm-pack`: Required to build rktk-client

 ### MSRV